uniibu/remix-ide/docs/unittesting.md

 ### 2. Custom Transaction Context

-For interacting with a contract's method, the prime parameters of a transaction are `from` address, `value` & `gas`.
+For interacting with a contract's method, the main parameters of a transaction are `from` address, `value` & `gas`.
 Typically, a method's behaviour is tested with different values of these parameters.

 One can input custom values for `msg.sender` & `msg.value` of transaction using NatSpec comments, like: